ffouquet42/Born2beRoot/README.md

 ## What's in this project

-The project consists in setting up a virtual machine, this repo only contains the english and french subjects.
+The project consists in setting up a virtual machine, this repo only contains the `English` and `French` subjects.

 ## Credit